AvalonC/CityU-Schedule-Planner/README.md

 1. Download the updated archive file.
 2. Extract the archive to the **same** location that you have installed the extension before.
 If prompted, choose to replace all existing files.
 3. Go to the extension page of your browser (e.g. `chrome://extensions/`)
-4. Find `CityU Timetable Checker` in the extensions list, and click the reload button.
+4. Find `CityU Timetable Checker` in the extensions list, and click the "reload" button.
 5. The extension is updated.

 ## Status explaination